davidroyer/dkroyer/content/blog/Nuxtjs-Tips.md

   }
   ```

 3. Register this middleware to run when the route changes by adding it inside `nuxt.config.js`.
-It is set to `menu` because our middleware file name was `menu.js`.
+It is set to `menu` because our middleware file name is `menu.js`.
 ```js
 router: {
   middleware: 'menu'